 Who: Most ADDitude articles are written by journalists and mental-health professionals.
 However, we are happy to receive first-person articles by parents, employers, teachers, etc. with personal experience with ADHD or LD and insights that might be helpful to ADDitude‘s readers.

 How: Read articles on ADDitudemag.com to understand the kinds of articles we publish.
-Please be aware that story concepts you propose may have been suggested previously by others or may already be planned for publication by our editorial staff.

 What: If you’d like to propose an article idea or submit a manuscript you’ve already written, please send a query letter to ADDitude.

 - A brief description or outline of your idea

 - Why you should be the one to write it

 - Any recent clips you may have

 If we’re interested in your idea, we’ll get back to you within twelve weeks, with details about the assignment (deadline, payment, and so on).

 Where: We prefer to receive submissions via email, as attachments.
 Please send all editorial submissions via email to [email protected]